jwebcat/tables-sass/README.md

+# Tables-Sass
-# Tables-Sass - Simple Table Styling with some Sass
+### Simple Table Styling with some Sass

 Tables-Sass is a collection of simple image styling adapted from [Bootstrap](http://getbootstrap.com).

 ## How It Works

+Inside `/scss` you owill find both `tables.scss` and `_tables.scss`.
+This is simply for convenience if you wish to include Tables-sass as a scss partial.

+You can also find the compiled, minified version of Tables-Sass in `css/tables.css`.

 Getting started with Tables is really easy.
 [View the online tutorial](http://jwebcat.github.com/tables-sass/) or dig through the `index.html` file or `/demo`.

 ## Changelog for Tables-Sass
 * Version 1.0.1 (February 21, 2013)
-  * Reduce padding for .table-condensed class.
+  * Reduce padding for `.table-condensed`.
 * Version 1.0.1 (February 21, 2013)
   * Convert to Sass and add demos